 Our first beer sampler included an oat pale ale, 2 IPAs, a brut IPA, and a DIPA; we liked the oat pale best of this batch.
 Next we tried a few sours: an apricot farmette, a raspberry tart, and a boysenberry tart.
 Of those, I preferred the apricot farmette, while J pretty quickly returned to the oat pale.

 We didn’t expect to have dinner at Tröegs, but we couldn’t resist their impressive snack bar menu.
 The carrot hummus, pork belly lettuce wraps, and salmon toast were fantastic.
-The beertender also recommended dinner at Primanti Bros., a Pennsylvania chain known for their giant sandwiches piled high with meat; or Iron Hill Brewery & Restaurant, the “most award-winning brewery east of the Mississippi,” with locations around the mid-Atlantic, and randomly, Greenville, SC.
+The beertender also recommended dinner at Primanti Bros., a Pennsylvania chain known for their giant sandwiches piled high with meat; or Iron Hill Brewery & Restaurant, the “most award-winning brewery east of the Mississippi,” whatever that means, with locations around the mid-Atlantic, and randomly, Greenville, SC.